zeekus/bash/README.md

 ------------ | -------------
-.bashrc_functions  | tool: to exend bash at work by adding functions to .bash_rc espeak_alarm.sh    | play tool: an alarm program to keep me productive firewall_helper.sh | tool : an attempt to make create firewall rules from a bash script ksar_sar.sh        | tool : bare bones tool to convert 31 sar files in a format ksar will process toggle_swap.bash   | tool: swap toggle. not my code.
+.bashrc_functions  | tool: to exend bash at work by adding functions to .bash_rc espeak_alarm.sh    | play tool: an alarm program to keep me productive espeak_alarmv2.sh  | play tool: an alarm program to keep me productive.
+I guess this uses sleep instead of time. firewall_helper.sh | tool : an attempt to make create firewall rules from a bash script ksar_sar.sh        | tool : bare bones tool to convert 31 sar files in a format ksar will process toggle_swap.bash   | tool: swap toggle. not my code.